Rare New Guinea Ceremonial Dance Mask Nggala People Swagap Village Upper Sepik River Papua New Guinea

 Newton goes on in the section about the Nggala mythology

 “a man of the Kokopfaniyan clan recognized the gong beaters of Dimbogela one of the Water Spirit masks of Wobi, the most important ritual was ganeb, the ritual beating of the slit gong drums restricted to important men who were homicides.
 They were initiated by being rubbed by nettle for this ceremony the sacred masks of the Water Spirits were brought out of the shelters where they were kept and displayed in the upper stories of the Ceremonial House.
 The slit gong drums represented the voices of the Water Spirits.

 The Nggala had few contacts with Europeans before 1953 when the Australian Colonial officers started to visit regularly because of earlier headhunting raids that were to be extinguished by the Colonial administration.

 Provenance: This fine mask was collected circa 1969-70.
 I have had it in my personal collection for 35 years and have enjoyed it immensely over the years.

 It was exhibited & published in the exhibition Oceanic Arts Pacifica at The Casula Powerhouse Arts Centre in Sydney in 2014.
-The exhibition was mainly for the Pacific Islander community that live in Western Sydney & during the opening weekend, several thousand pacific islands people came to dance & sing & enjoy the art exhibitions.
+The exhibition was mainly for the Pacific Islander community that lives in Western Sydney & during the opening weekend, several thousand Pacific Island people came to dance & sing & enjoy the art exhibitions.
 Published in the exhibition catalogue on page 55